 Are you looking for free or cheap Portland activities?
 Here are some great things to do this weekend July 9th through the 11th that offer inexpensive outdoor entertainment.
-You can check back every week for updates on free or cheap things to do in Portland and the surrounding suburbs.

 Cheap!
 Sunflower Field at West Union Gardens